-- 2.85 In instructing Counsel, Ofgem reviewed the Commission's consultation documents for the Regulation.
-Ofgem highlighted (i) the Impact Assessment and (ii) the Consultation Document produced by the Commission68 prior to the Regulation being approved which seemed to suggest that the key issue was the nature of the assets being funded rather than whether a connection charge was one off or ongoing. - 2.86 In order to examine the question of 'physical assets required to connect to the system' the Ofgem representative provided69 the Workgroup with items and scenarios to be considered further. - 2.87 In light of the above, it was agreed that the Workgroup would examine further the items and scenarios that Ofgem had highlighted with a view to providing Counsel with a pictorial and written clarification on these points. - 2.88 Ofgem also noted that they need to submit a report to ACER in relation to the Regulation but they will not do so until after this issue on CMP261 is resolved.
+- suggest that the key issue was the nature of the assets being funded rather than whether a connection charge was one off or ongoing. - 2.87 In order to examine the question of 'physical assets required to connect to the system' the Ofgem representative provided69 the Workgroup with items and scenarios to be considered further. - 2.88 In light of the above, it was agreed that the Workgroup would examine further the items and scenarios that Ofgem had highlighted with a view to providing Counsel with a pictorial and written clarification on these points. - 2.89 Ofgem also noted that they need to submit a report to ACER in relation to the Regulation but they will not do so until after this issue on CMP261 is resolved.